esturdivant-usgs/science-base-automation/README.md

 # science-base-automation
-Automatically create ScienceBase pages with updated metadata
+Automatically create and populate ScienceBase pages with metadata and data files.

 ## Overview
 Given a local top directory with metadata and data files in sub-directories and a ScienceBase (SB) landing page, this script creates SB pages mimicking the directory structure, updates the XML files with new SB links, populates the SB pages from the data.